neerajnerlekar/neerajnerlekar/README.md

 - 👋 Hi, I’m @neerajnerlekar
 - 👀 The future will be green or not at all, and it is worth fighting for.
-I am a self-taught developer passionate about learning and developing for climate change.
+I am a self-taught developer passionate about developing on Ethereum.
-- 🌱 I’m currently learning DApp development, Solidity Smart Contracts and testing, REACT, Hyperledger BESU & Fabric and Cloud Computing.
+- 🌱 Recent Eth Global Waterloo - Filecoin sponsor winner, I am working towards becoming a blockend developer.
 - 💞️ I’m looking to collaborate on Gsuite, Teams..
 - 📫 Reach me via email => neeraj.nerlekar@gmail.com